r3-os/r3/src/r3_port_riscv/src/lib.md

 [`InterruptLine::disable`]: r3_core::kernel::InterruptLine::disable
 [Pend]: r3_core::kernel::InterruptLine::pend
 [`NotSupported`]: r3_core::kernel::EnableInterruptLineError::NotSupported
-[*managed*]: r3#interrupt-handling-framework
+[*managed*]: r3_core#interrupt-handling-framework

 <div class="admonition-follows"></div>

 > **Rationale:** Because their enable bits are toggled frequently in the top-level interrupt handler, removing the ability to disable these interrupts simplifies the implementation and reduces interupt latency.
-This should pose no problems for most cases.
+This should pose no problems in most cases.

 The local interrupts are always [*managed*].
 This is because CPU Lock is currently mapped to `mstatus.MIE` (global interrupt-enable).